tkchafin/scripts/README.md

 summaryGFF.pl		: Something old and incomplete.
-treeExpansion.py	: Converts a Newick tree of clade names, expanded to all taxa in given tab-delimited file trimFastq.pl		: Perl script for end-trimming FASTQ reads vcf2phylip.py		: VCF to PHYLIP
+treeExpansion.py	: Converts a Newick tree of clade names, expanded to all taxa in given tab-delimited file trimFastq.pl		: Perl script for end-trimming FASTQ reads utm2latlong.py		: Converts UTM to and from latitude and longitudes vcf2phylip.py		: VCF to PHYLIP
 ```